-7058 A.P.
-3-D DESIGN PORTFOLIO
+A.P.
+3-D DESIGN

+PORTFOLIO

+Prerequisite: Perm

-Length/Credit: 2 semesters - 5.0 per semester Prerequisite: Permission from the Instructor.
+Permission from the Instructor.

 The AP Studio Art (3-D Design Portfolio) is designed for students who are seriously interested in the practical experience of art.
 This course is not based on a written exam; instead, students submit portfolios for evaluation at the end of the school year.
 The AP 3-D Design Portfolio course is intended to address sculptural ceramics involving purposeful decision-making, using the elements and principles of art in an integrative way.
 Students are asked to demonstrate understanding of design principles as they relate to the integration of depth and space as well as volume and surface.
 For this portfolio, students are asked to demonstrate mastery of 3-D design through any three-dimensional approach, including, but not limited, figurative or non-figurative sculpture, architectural models, metalwork, ceramics, glass work, installation, assemblage, and 3-D fabric/fiber arts.